Morocco Food Tours: Tagines During a Morocco Cooking Vacation

-Herbs and spices play a large role in the flavor of the dish, and since Morocco cuisine has been influenced by so many cultures, spices can vary widely.
+Herbs and spices play a large role in the flavor of the dishes you will make on our Morocco food tours, and since Moroccan cuisine has been influenced by so many cultures, spices can vary widely.
 Some are sweet, some are spicy, and others hail from Italian and French cuisine.
-Generally speaking, coriander and cinnamon are quite popular in Morocco's national dish, as is saffron and even cinnamon.
+Generally speaking, coriander and cinnamon are quite popular in Morocco’s national dish, as is saffron and even cinnamon.

-While the herbs and spices are integral parts of the the dish, they need something to flavor.
-Most tangines will have meat that is braised and slow cooked in a minimal amount of liquid, all thanks to the dish's top, which keeps moisture in.
-Some recipes, though, are vegetarian, and the meat can be substituted for vegetables like chickpeas.
+While the herbs and spices are integral parts of the the dishes you will make on our Morocco food tours, they need something to flavor.
+Most tangines will have meat that is braised and slow cooked in a minimal amount of liquid, all thanks to the dish’s top, which keeps moisture in.
+Some recipes, though, are vegetarian, and the meat can be substituted for legumes like chickpeas.

-Speaking of vegetables, nearly all tagines have them, whether its a meat dish or a vegetarian one.
-Onions and lemons are popular accoutrements, and its rare to find a tagine without an onion really.
+Speaking of vegetables, nearly all tagines have them, whether it’s a meat dish or a vegetarian one.
+Onions and lemons are popular accoutrements, and its rare to find a tagine without an onion.

-But what won't you find in a traditional tagine?
+But what won’t you find in a traditional tagine?
 Couscous for one.
-During a Morocco culinary vacation, couscous belongs as a separate dish.
-Once the tagine is done cooking, then you're free to pour it onto top of the couscous and dive into this flavorful creation.
+During our Morocco food tours, couscous belongs as a separate dish.
+Once the tagine is done cooking, then you’re free to pour it on top of the couscous and dive into this flavorful creation!

 Hungry yet?
 USA Today once declared Morocco’s tagines as one of the top foods worth traveling for, and considering the incredible array of flavors and dishes, it’s not hard to see why.